magjac/d3-graphviz/README.md

 ## Requirements

-[d3-graphviz](https://github.com/magjac/d3-graphviz) uses a few [ES6](http://es6-features.org) language features, so it must be used with a modern browser.
+[d3-graphviz](https://github.com/magjac/d3-graphviz) transpiles the production build to [ES5](https://www.ecma-international.org/ecma-262/5.1/) before publishing it on [npm](https://www.npmjs.com/), so it should be possible to use it with most build tools and browsers.

 ## Support